seawarrior181/PasswordPump_II/README.md

 # Change Log

+v2.0.8 2023-04-08
+  * Added a feature whereby if your Settings-->Timeout Minutes is set to Never, your screen goes dark after 5 minutes of inactivity.
+Then you may actuate the rotary encoder in any way (which is automatically interpreted as a long click) to turn the display back on.
+The purpose of this feature is to prevent the screen from burning in, a problem I've noticed after long-term use of the PasswordPump.

 v2.0.8
   * When you backup to PasswordPump format from PasswordPumpGUI any custom group/category names are now saved.
   * A defect that was preventing the import of Chrome formatted export files is addressed.